pultzlucas/templo/guides/save-templates.md

 What happened here?

-Templo creates a template based on structure path that you inform as an input in command above and save it in main repository.
+Templo creates a template object based on structure that was inserted in the command.
+After that, Templo saves the template in a repository.

 You can check if it really happens.